If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Related Work and Background

 \subsection{The Double-Edged Sword of Online Interaction}

-Online interaction is considered both the cause and the solution to isolation.
-While social networks can act as proxies for social interaction (e.g., by finding peer support for marginalised groups \cite{YBARRA2015123}), loneliness presents a more complex perspective.
-For example, in spite of the connectedness brought about by this technology, the number of teenagers who self-reported loneliness went, on average, from 17\% in 2012 to 31\% in 2018 (n=1,049,784) \cite{TWENGE2021257}.
-Social network addiction is well-known to be correlated with loneliness (n=521) \cite{10.1145/3498765.3498836} and its usage has been tied to conditions such as anxiety, depression, and self-harm ideation \cite{socialmediamentalhealth}.
-Indeed, \citet{10.1145/3614419.3643995} noted that low feedback from online peers could lead to isolation, while the opposite (significant positive online feedback) reduced overall loneliness by feeling connected (n=170).
-This suggests that the quality of the (virtual) connections does play a significant role in the relationship between social media and this emotion: overall, people reporting being lonely were \emph{not} more likely to be in social media \cite{KFF}, and were not in agreement about whether it improved or worsened their loneliness \cite{KFF,APAPoll}.
+Online interaction is considered both a cause and solution to isolation.
+While social networks can act as proxies for social interaction (e.g., by finding peer support for marginalised groups; \citealt{YBARRA2015123}), loneliness presents a more complex perspective.
+For example, in spite of the connectedness brought about by this technology, the average number of teenagers who self-reported loneliness increased from 17\% in 2012 to 31\% in 2018 (n=1,049,784; \citealt{TWENGE2021257}).
+Social network addiction is well-known to be correlated with loneliness (n=521; \citealt{10.1145/3498765.3498836}) and tied to conditions such as anxiety, depression, and self-harm ideation \cite{socialmediamentalhealth}. \citet{10.1145/3614419.3643995} noted that low feedback from online peers could lead to isolation, while the opposite (significant positive online feedback) reduced loneliness by feeling connected (n=170).
+This suggests that the quality of (virtual) connections plays a significant role in the relationship between social media and this emotion: people reporting being lonely were \emph{not} more likely to be in social media \cite{KFF}, and were not in agreement about whether it improved or worsened their loneliness \cite{KFF,APAPoll}.

-That said, online interaction by itself could lead to normalisation of toxic behaviour, particularly against marginalised groups \cite{10.1145/3411764.3445157,adolescents4020021}.
+Online interaction by itself could lead to normalisation of toxic behaviour, particularly against marginalised groups \cite{10.1145/3411764.3445157,adolescents4020021}.
 This has multiple causes, such as anonymity \cite{doi:10.1089/1094931041291295}, or enjoyment \cite{doi:10.1177/1461444817748578}.
-It also leads to the formation of echo chambers due to homophily (clustering of individuals with similar opinions) and bias propagation \cite{doi:10.1073/pnas.2023301118}.
+It also leads to the formation of echo chambers due to homophily and bias propagation \cite{doi:10.1073/pnas.2023301118}.
 This is more prevalent when the user is in control of the feed, given that they prefer information that conforms to their opinions \cite{doi:10.1073/pnas.2023301118}.
-Given that lonely users are a vulnerable group, considerations around a steerable dialogue partner, added to the tendency of LLMs to return toxic content (\secref{overreliance}) are a major focus of our work.
+Given that lonely users are a vulnerable group, the considerations around a steerable, easy-to-access dialogue partner, added to the tendency of LLMs to return toxic content (\secref{overreliance}) are a major focus of our work.